 - The method with

-can have any access modifier but should not return anything (void
+@PostConstructcan have any access modifier but should not return anything (void). - The method should not accept any arguments.

 - It is called after the constructor and after dependency injection.

-2. @PreDestroy
+2. @PreDestroy Annotation

 - The

-annotation is used to mark a method that will be executed before the bean is removed from the context.
+@PreDestroyannotation is used to mark a method that will be executed before the bean is removed from the context.
 This is typically used for cleanup tasks, like releasing resources or closing connections before the bean is destroyed. - The method annotated with

-runs just before the bean is destroyed, ensuring proper resource management and cleanup.
+@PreDestroyruns just before the bean is destroyed, ensuring proper resource management and cleanup.

 Usage: